-> It fetches the raw crash data and related minidumps from Amazon S3.
+The processor pulls crash ids from the Pub/Sub subscriptions.
+It fetches the raw crash report data and minidumps from Amazon S3.

-It passes all that information through the processing pipeline which consists of a series of rules that transform the crash into a processed crash.
+It processes the crash report with a pipeline of rules that transform the raw crash into a processed crash.

-One of the rules runs the minidump-stackwalker over the minidump to extract information about the process and symbolicates the symbols on the stack.
-It also determines some other things about the state of the process when Firefox crashed.
+One of the rules runs the minidump-stackwalk on the minidump to extract information about the process and stack.
+It symbolicates stack symbols.
+It determines some other things about the crash.

 Another rule generates a crash signature from the stack of the crashing thread.
 We use crash signatures to group crashes that have similar symptoms so that we can more easily see trends and causes.